Asthma – How to Use A Metered Dose Inhaler (MDI)

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Each inhaler consists of a pressurized canister of medication and a mouthpiece.
 Pressing down on the inhaler releases a mist of medicine that you breathe into your lungs.
 So that your airways receive the right amount of medicine, it is important to use your inhaler correctly.
+Read and follow all instructions that come with your inhaler.

 - Remove the cap and hold the inhaler upright.